rodrigolp01/the-movie-database/README.md

 ## Usage

-From terminal, run the command to generate predictions, classifications, imagens related to features analysis:
+From terminal, run the command to generate predictions, classifications, images related to features analysis:

 ```bash
 python code.py